sdetweil/MagicMirror-backup-restore/README.md

 both scripts support help with -h

-and parms for where the MagicMirror folder is  default ~/MagicMirror
+and parms for where the MagicMirror folder is  -s , default $HOME/MagicMirror

-and the name of the backup folder, default ~/MM-backup
+and the name of the backup folder, -b , default $HOME/MM-backup